rm-hull/luma.oled/README.md

 ## Pre-requisites

-This was tested with Armbian-Jessie on a BP1-M1, with a vanilla kernel version 4.4.3-sunxi.
+This was tested with Armbian-Jessie on a BP1-M1, with Mainline Kernel .

-( Increase the I2C baudrate from the default of 100KHz to 400KHz by altering */boot/config.txt* to include:

-    dtparam=i2c_arm=on,i2c_baudrate=400000
-)

-Then reboot.

 Install some packages(most should be already installed):